NangoHQ/nango/README.md

 This example will trigger an OAuth dance to the GitHub API.

 You'll notice that when a user is successfully connected, we received an `authId`; it's a power concept introduced by Pizzly.
 The `authId` acts as a reference to the OAuth payload (i.e. the `access_token` and `refresh_token`).
 While the `access_token` and `refresh_token` expire and/or change over time, the `authId` is always the same.
 Think of it as something like a user identity.

-## Documentation

-Guides, tutorials and references are all available on the [Wiki](https://github.com/Bearer/Pizzly/wiki).

 ## Supported APIs